Sheep-y/xenonauts-ce_zh/readme.md

   * Default Off
   * Must be done as a separate translation mod.

-* Khall's More Portraits
-  * Default On
-  * Would not work if soldiernames.xml is overridden, need to try to work with it.

 * Lore+
   * Default On
   * Merged and translated